nicfel/AIM-Tutorial/README.md

 *  `chains="2"` defines the number of parallel chains that are run.
 The first chain is the one that explores the posterior just like a normal MCMC chain.
 All other chains are what's called *heated*.
 This means that MCMC moves of those chains have a higher probability of being accepted.
 While these heated chains don't explore the posterior properly, they can be used to propose new states to the one cold chain.

 The output to the screen of a Coupled MCMC run looks slightly different then the one of a standard MCMC run.
 The column called *sample* describes at which iteration of the coupled MCMC we are.
 The column *swapsColdChain* denotes how many times the one cold chain (the chain that runs just like a regular MCMC chain) has been swapped with another chain.
 The *swapProbability* denotes how likely it is that a swapping between two chains is accepted.
-This vaues should be somewhere between *0.2* and *0.6*.
+This vaue should be somewhere between *0.2* and *0.6*.
 A low values indicates that the heated chains are running too hot and are not efficiently exploring the posterior.
 A too high values indicates that the heated chains are not running hot enough and are thus exploring parameter space that are too similar to the one of the cold chain.

 ```
 sample    swapsColdCain    swapProbability